-Brian Dean from Backlinko is well-known for creating practical and information-rich articles on his website Backlinko.
+Brian Dean is well-known for creating practical and information-rich articles on his website Backlinko.

 I copy pasted his root domain in Ahrefs and clicked on “Best by links.”
-You will be blown away on how many referring domains he has on a single page of the site.
+You will be blown away by how many referring domains he has on a single page of the site.

-Check out this image of one of his articles on Google ranking factors that has over 3600+ referring domains and the other data backed article with the topic “Search Engine Rankings” has over 2800+ referring domains.
+Check out this image of one of his articles on Google ranking factors that have over 3600+ referring domains and the other data-backed article with the topic “Search Engine Rankings” has over 2800+ referring domains.

 Google has officially declared page speed as the direct ranking factor.
 Also, if the website loads fast visitors would love to spend more time on the site.

 You can tweak simple things on your site like:

 - using a CDN service like Cloudflare, MaxCDN or KeyCDN